BitcoinDesign/Guide/guide/how-it-works/wallet-privacy.md

 ---

 Privacy is about the ability to control what information is available to others, and what they can do with it.
-It is a highly complex topic, so on this page we will just look at some of the real-world and digital privacy challenges unique to the scope of this [reference design]({{ "/guide/daily-spending-wallet/" | relative_url }}).
-We will keep a focus on what product builders and users can do to improve their payment privacy.
+On this page, we will provide a soft introduction to the topic, with a focus on what product builders and users can do to improve their payment privacy.

 #### Design with privacy in mind